Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 Click "Create App"

 The page of your project opens.
-8. Choose "settings" from the menu on the top of the page 9.
+8. Choose "settings" from the menu on the top of page 9.
 Go to section "Config Vars" and click button "Reveal Config Vars"

 Go to git pod and copy the content of "creds.json" file